-Shopify is one of the best hosted ecommerce builders available in the market today (see our full review here).
-They’re not the cheapest, with some transaction fees if you don’t opt to use its in-house payment gateway – and yet Shopify scores highly for customer score and sales features.
+That being said, Shopify is one of the best hosted ecommerce builders available in the market today (see our full review here).
+It’s not the cheapest, with some transaction fees if you don’t opt to use its in-house payment gateway – and yet Shopify scores highly for customer score and sales features.

-They have a very broad range of ecommerce tools, offer you access to their App Store (over 1,400 apps), and an ecosystem of theme designers and experts.
+It has a very broad range of ecommerce tools, offering you access to its App Store (over 6,000 apps), and an ecosystem of theme designers and experts.
 Shopify is a very strong and fast-growing online store builder.

-If you’re looking for a low-cost ecommerce builder, then Shopify is not the right platform for you (see our ecommerce website builders comparison for alternatives).
+If you’re looking for an ecommerce builder that is best for large stores, then Shopify is the right platform for you.
+(But, you can also see our ecommerce website builders comparison for alternatives).

 If you’re serious about building a successful online store, Shopify is an excellent platform to help you achieve your goals.